3enoit3/notes/Languages/Cpp/Multithread.md

 // Future
+// one-time channel shared across threads, to send a single data
+// can be implemented with a condition_variable (https://mciantyre.github.io/post/2017-09-20-cpp-promises-futures/)
-// one-time channel shared across threads, to send a single data std::promise<int> p; // "pull end" of the channel: it "promises" the consumer it will be fulfilled std::future<int> f = p.get_future(); // "push end" of the channel: the producer will use it to fulfill the promise, can be moved, cannot be copied
+std::promise<int> p; // "pull end" of the channel: it "promises" the consumer it will be fulfilled std::future<int> f = p.get_future(); // "push end" of the channel: the producer will use it to fulfill the promise, can be moved, cannot be copied
 { // Consumer